How to Submit Prerequisites for Network and Server Audit

 Step 3: Set up VPN access for internal testing If internal network testing is in scope, provision VPN access for the testing team.
 Ensure the VPN is active and stable, and share the necessary credentials and access permissions securely.
 Coordinate with your IT team in advance if VPN provisioning requires approval workflows.

-Step 4: Whitelist the testing team's IP addresses If a firewall is in place, whitelist the following IPs to prevent testing activity from being blocked mid-engagement:
+Step 4: Whitelist the testing team's IP addresses If a firewall is in place, whitelist the following IPs to prevent testing activity from being blocked mid-engagement.
+You can find the IP ranges here:

 These are fixed infrastructure IPs used by the testing team throughout all engagements.